DaleOrders/AWS-Study-Notes/README.md

 it doesn't have to make any storage modifications.

 - Cluster shared volume is based on SSD storage by default.
-  - Provides so high IOPS and low latency.
+  - Provides high IOPS and low latency.
-  - No way to select magnetic storage.
+  - Magnetic storage not an option.
 - Aurora cluster does not specify the amount of storage needed.
   - This is based on what is consumed.
 - High water mark billing or billed for the most used.